-Goals for the Don Low Fellow typically include:
+Goals for the Don Low Fellow can be flexible, but typically include:

-- Learn how to perform a thorough ophthalmic examination and maximize understanding of and familiarity with all equipment and techniques utilized to do so (slit lamp, tonometer, ophthalmoscope, STT, fluorescein, ocular ultrasound, gonioscopy, electroretinography, etc.) - Learn how to diagnose all common and some less common ocular disorders using the examination findings and adjunctive testing - •Gain a more complete understanding of the pathophysiology behind each ocular finding to help generate a comprehensive list of differential diagnoses - Learn the most up-to-date medical and surgical treatment options for ocular disorders in small animals - •Review commonly utilized ophthalmic medications, their indications, and contraindications - •Observe ophthalmic surgical procedures and participate in pre-, intra-and post-operative discussions regarding patient selection, surgical options and techniques, and the importance of adjunctive medical therapy - •Attend daily student rounds during which the most common ocular diseases are presented in a case-based format, and topics such as glaucoma medications, best routes of drug administration for ocular disease, etc. are discussed
+- Learn how to perform a thorough ophthalmic examination and maximize understanding of and familiarity with all equipment and techniques utilized to do so (slit lamp, tonometer, ophthalmoscope, STT, fluorescein, ocular ultrasound, gonioscopy, electroretinography, etc.) - •Learn how to diagnose all common and some less common ocular disorders using the examination findings and adjunctive testing - Gain a more complete understanding of the pathophysiology behind each ocular finding to help generate a comprehensive list of differential diagnoses - •Learn the most up-to-date medical and surgical treatment options for ocular disorders in small animals - Review commonly utilized ophthalmic medications, their indications, and contraindications

+- •Observe ophthalmic surgical procedures and participate in pre-, intra-and post-operative discussions regarding patient selection, surgical options and techniques, and the importance of adjunctive medical therapy - •Attend daily student rounds during which the most common ocular diseases are presented in a case-based format, and topics such as glaucoma medications, best routes of drug administration for ocular disease, etc. are discussed - •Attend weekly resident journal club sessions (Wednesday 8-9 am) when the Fellow's schedule allows it